 REALTIME (sometimes “realtime streaming”)

-“Realtime” text is the output of the steno machine that the court reporter operates.
-Here’s the system: A court reporter taps keys on the keyboard of his/her steno machine, which is connected to a laptop sitting in front of him/her.
+“Realtime” text is the output of the steno machine that the stenographer operates.
+Here’s the system: A steno writer taps keys on the keyboard of his/her steno machine, which is connected to a laptop sitting in front of him/her.
 Specialized software on the laptop captures the keystrokes and translates them into English words and instantaneously displays the words on the laptop’s screen.

 Court reporters call that “realtime writing.”
 But the big deal – and it is a big deal, because our clients want it and our competitors can’t do it – is that the court reporter can simultaneously send the realtime output to any number of other laptops, tablets, iPhones, or screen devices.
-Which means the lawyers in the room, and/or the judge, can also have immediate access to the testimony as it is captured live by the court reporter!
+Which means the lawyers in the room, and/or the judge, or the hard-of-hearing person reading the text, can also have immediate access to the testimony as it is captured live!
 With modern technology, court reporters can even access a trial from their home or office, providing an immediate realtime stream of the testimony to the sitting judge.

-Realtime is a state-of-the-art service that only highly trained stenographic reporters can provide!
+Realtime is a state-of-the-art service that only highly trained stenographers can provide!
 It is our realtime skills that make stenographic reporters the unchallenged gold standard in capturing the spoken word and reducing it to writing.

 CSR (CERTIFIED SHORTHAND REPORTER)